 When a human is struck by a falling tree or falling tree limb, it is often, unfortunately, on the head or upper body.
 Trauma to the head causes some of the most devastating and long-lasting injuries.
-Obviously, the velocity of a falling tree or branch coupled with its weight results in a high risk of disabling injuries or death.How Much are Injuries Caused by Falling Trees Worth?
+Obviously, the velocity of a falling tree or branch and its weight result in a high risk of disabling injuries or death.How Much Are Injuries Caused by Falling Trees Worth?

-Significant monetary compensation may be available to you if you were injured by a falling tree.
+Significant monetary compensation may be available if you were injured by a falling tree.
 Some of the damages that may be recoverable include: